-Under the SW Regulations, if a sex worker decides not to provide, or to stop providing, sexual services because they believe a situation is potentially violent or unsafe, the sex work Formal delivery of legal documents to a person to tell them there are court proceedings against them which they must defend, or to make sure a witness in a case knows when they have to go to court to give evidence. provider must not:
+Under the Sex Work Regulations 2016 (Vic), if a sex worker decides not to provide, or to stop providing, sexual services because they believe a situation is potentially violent or unsafe, the sex work service provider must not:

 - dispute the sex worker’s decision;